How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 • Ensure PostalCode has a value; extract first 3 characters

-• Set up conditional value to handle empty FeePaid values
+• Set up a conditional value to handle empty FeePaid values

-• Create new BusinessDisplayName field; populate from existing fields
+• Create a new BusinessDisplayName field; populate from existing fields

-You may recall that some of the records in the CSV file did not have latitude and longitude values.
-Since FME would not have been able to create points for them, we want to filter them out; a GeometryFilter will help us accomplish this.
+You may recall that some records in the CSV file lacked latitude and longitude values.
+Since FME could not create points for them, we want to filter them out; a GeometryFilter will help us do so.

-Click on the CSV Reader Feature Type and then start typing "GeometryFilter" click enter.
-Click enter again to enter the Transformer Parameters.
+Click the CSV Reader Feature Type, then start typing "GeometryFilter" and press Enter.
+Click Enter again to enter the Transformer Parameters.
 Select "Point" for the "Geometry Types to Filter".
 Click Ok.

 Run the workspace to generate feature caches on the GeometryFilter.
 If it's not already enabled, you can turn feature caching on in the Run submenu > Enable Feature Caching

-We can confirm that 731, out of our 10,000 records did not have latitude or longitude values.
+We can confirm that 731 of our 10,000 records lacked latitude or longitude values.

 GeometryFilter.png

-3. Write records with no latitude/longitude to "Data Cleanup" Excel file
+3. Write Records with no Latitude/Longitude to the "Data Cleanup" Excel file

-Before we continue processing the points, let's write these records out to a "Data Cleanup" file, so that they may be fixed.
+Before we continue processing the points, let's write these records to a "Data Cleanup" file so they can be fixed.
 We will write them out to Excel.

 From the Writers menu, add an Excel writer.
-Write it to the output folder and call the file DataCleanup.xlsx .
+Write it to the output folder and name the file DataCleanup.xlsx.
 Connect the new writer feature type up to the unfiltered port of the GeometryFilter, then open up the Writer's properties and change the sheet name to "Missing Latitude Longitude".

 ex2-p2-s3b.png